kovymun/itunes-search-app/README.md

 - **mocha and chai** libraries have already been installed using the following command, *npm install --save-dev mocha chai*.
 - To execute your test, run **npm test** in your command line interface.
 - Review your *test results*.

-## Deployed App Link:

-DISCLAIMER:
-As Heroku web hosting no longer has a free tier option, the plan was to deploy the app on either Railway or Render web hosting services.
-Unfortunately, there are challenges and no credits available to deploy the app to a hosting service.

-After consultation with mentor Seraaj de Villiers, we’ve agreed that as the app works on my local machine, I may submit this task – with a kind request for deployment of app to be exempt when reviewing this task.
-I trust all is in order in this regard.

 ## Credits Section: